 The open planted yards that surround the houses in Colony Hill provide a unifying landscaped setting to the district.
 Site features include front walks, stairs, driveways and retaining walls finished in brick, stone or concrete.
-Front yards have rolling, naturalistic grades and are generally open without enclosing fences.
+Front yards have rolling, naturalistic grades and are open without enclosing fences.

-- 8.1 Existing masonry steps, walkways and retaining walls in front yards should be preserved, maintained, and repaired if possible. - 8.2 If replacement is necessary, front walks and driveways should replicate the existing location, width and overall dimensions of the original condition.
-New walks or modest expansion of the width of a walk or driveway are permitted if compatible with the character of the landscape. - 8.3 Front walks and driveways should be repaved either to replicate original materials or be of brushed aggregate concrete, natural local stone, brick or interlocking pavers.
-Asphalt is not permitted.
+8.1 Existing masonry steps, walkways and retaining walls in front yards should be preserved, maintained, and repaired.
+Removal of original masonry site features in front yards, other than for repair or in-kind reconstruction, is not permitted.

+- 8.2 If replacement is necessary, front walks and driveways should be recreated to replicate the existing location, width and overall dimensions of the original condition.
+New walks or driveways or expanding the width or amount of paving for a reconstructed front walk or driveway is not permitted. - 8.3 Front walks and driveways should be repaved either to replicate original materials or be of brushed aggregate concrete, natural local stone, brick or interlocking pavers.
+Asphalt is not permitted. - 8.4 Front and side yards that are visible from street view should remain open, naturalistic planted green space.

-- 8.4 Front and side yards that are visible from street view should remain open, naturalistic planted green space.
-Existing grades and topography should be retained. - 8.5 Fences in front and side yards that form an obtrusive barrier or restrict open views of the front of a house, such as atop a retaining wall, are not permitted.
-Side and rear yard privacy fences are permitted if set behind the front corners of the house. - 8.6 New retaining walls may be permitted if necessary to retain existing grades and should be consistent in materials, height and scale with the subject property and streetscape. - 8.7 New basement stairs, at-grade patios or other paved site features should be located on side or rear elevations where they are not prominently visible from street view.
-Basement window wells are permitted on any elevation. - 8.8 Replacing or adding metal handrails, even if the stairs did not have them originally, is permitted.
+Existing grades and topography should be retained. - 8.5 Fences in front and side yards that abut a street are not permitted.
+Side and rear yard fences are permitted if set behind the front corners of the house. - 8.6 New retaining walls may be permitted if necessary to retain existing grades and should be consistent in materials, height and scale with the subject property and streetscape. - 8.7 New basement stairs, basement window wells, at-grade patios or other paved site features should be located on side or rear elevations where they are not prominently visible from street view. - 8.8 Replacing or adding metal handrails, even if the stairs did not have them originally, is permitted.
 New metal handrails should be simple and unornamented in design.